 Figure 1-1 presents a summary illustration of the set of atomic functions associated with the Ethernet signal transport.
-These atomic functions may be combined in various ways to support a variety of Ethernet services, some of which are illustrated in Appendix I. The functions for the processing of management communication channels (e.g., SDH DCC or OTH COMMS) are not shown in these figures in order to reduce their complexity.
+These atomic functions may be combined in various ways to support a variety of Ethernet services, some of which are illustrated in Appendix I. In order to reduce the complexity of the figures, the functions for the processing of management communication channels (e.g., SDH DCC or OTH COMMS) are not shown.
 For DCC or COMMS functions, refer to the specific layer network descriptions.